What experience do you need to be a member of Council and how much of your time will it take up?

-- Council Meeting - Tuesday 28 and Wednesday 29 September 2021 - the 6 New Council Members to observe and input into Council Meeting.
+- Council meeting - Tuesday 28 and Wednesday 29 September 2021 - this will include induction sessions for the 6 newly elected Council Members with the chance for new members to observe and input into the Council meeting.

-- Physiotherapy UK conference and Annual General Meeting - November (AGM) 2021 - the 6 New Council Members 4 year term of office officially commences at the AGM.
+- Physiotherapy UK conference and Annual General Meeting - November (AGM) 2021 - the six new Council members' four-year term of office officially commences at the AGM.